Aunt Bam's Place

 Aunt Bam's Place is a 2011 American stage play created, produced, written, and directed by Tyler Perry.
 It stars Cassi Davis as Aunt Bam and Melonie Daniels as Gloria.
-The live performance released on DVD (June 12, 2012) was recorded live in Atlanta at the Cobb Energy Performing Arts Centre on August 30 - 31, 2011.
+The live performance released on DVD on June 12, 2012 was recorded live in Atlanta at the Cobb Energy Performing Arts Centre in August 2011.
+This production wasn't available on tour and had only 2 premiere performances.